 How is heartburn diagnosed?

-What are treatments and home remedies for heartburn?
+What are treatments, relief, and home remedies for heartburn?

 Heartburn can be treated with lifestyle changes and medications (over-the-counter and prescription).
 In rare cases, surgical procedures are available to help with severe and chronic heartburn (GERD).